CubeLabsNZ/CubeTime/README.md

 ### Information!

  - Free (both as in libre and gratis), copylefted software (GPLv3)
- - Fully built with SwiftUI, lightweight and modern app architecture
+ - Fully built with Swift (SwiftUI and UIKit), lightweight and modern app architecture
+   * Some stats accelerated with C++
  - Simple and modern user interface
    * Beautiful dark mode that saves battery on OLED phones
    * Clean tab bar for effortless navigation